-A vast variety of synth pad sounds has been around for quite a long time – since the birth of analog synths.
+A wide variety of synth pad sounds has been around for quite a long time – since the birth of analog synths.
 They usually imitate bowed or blown orchestral instruments and are evident in both the background and forefront of the majority of today’s electronic productions around the globe.

 Despite the popularity and versatility of these sounds, they tend to sound a bit boring when untreated.
-However, creatively using modern effects can morph them into totally fresh, interesting, and unique assets.
+However, creatively using modern effects can morph them into totally new, exciting, and unique assets.
 In this tutorial, we will treat our synth pad with effects from rhythmic gating to grain delay.
 Let’s get started!

 CREATE & GATE

-Firstly, we will use a common sawtooth-based synthetic waveform.
+Firstly, we will use a typical sawtooth-based synthetic waveform.
 You’ve probably heard it in genres like Trance, EDM, and Techno.

 It sounds like this.

 Simple Synth Pad

 To load Traktor Gate, drag it from Guitar Rig’s components/special FX drop-down menu and drop it on the right side of the plug-in.
 Here you will see a few knobs controlling dry/wet, additional noise, shaping, and rate parameters.
 For our example, we will push the dry/wet all the way to the right (fully wet, essentially making the unit a serial processor).
 On the other hand, we’ll push the noise knob all the way to the left (no noise).
 Furthermore, we will deal with the shape and rate knobs more carefully.

 The shape parameter affects the decay time of the gate effect.
 Additionally, the rate knob determines the note value to which the gating will sync (1/4 note, 1/8 note, 1/16 note…. etc).